Is Wine Healthy?

 Be Healthy: Stick To Your Limits

-What was surprising about the experience is now (in 2019), I still consume a lot less than I used to.
+What was surprising about the experience is that even 18 months later, I still consume a lot less than I used to.
 It’s true, I still have 3-glass nights from time to time.
 But overall, I’m able to afford nicer daily-drinkers that last open for several days.

 If you’re a smart, highly productive person, I’d say it’s worth your consideration to give moderation a try this year.